mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 The north-south dashed line in the graphic shows the orientation of the meridian.
 The east-west dotted line shows the orientation of the parallel.

-> It's important to recall that these distortions occur at the point where the TI is centered and not across the region covered by the TI circle.
+> It's important to recall that these distortions occur at the point where the TI is centered and not necessarily across the region covered by the TI circle.

 ## Geodesic geometries